mm-grybel/CS50-Web/Projects/Project 3: Mail/README.md

 ## API

 You’ll get mail, send mail, and update emails by using this application’s API.
-We’ve written the entire API for you (and documented it below), so that you can use it in your JavaScript code.
-(In fact, note that we have written **all** of the Python code for you for this project.
-You should be able to complete this project by just writing HTML and JavaScript).

 This application supports the following API routes: